betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 change in coordinates to *jet axes* reduced complexity of code, increased performance,

-systems.
+.
 The whole system forms a complex feedback control system the stability<sup>[1]</sup> of which is an essential characteristic.
 Early on in the software development, the problem was to understand the equations governing spaceflight certain mission objectives and then develop approaches utilizing available sensors and controls to affect responses in real-time.